-When one partner is driven by a need for connection and the other a need for distance, push pull relationship takes hold.
-While this explanation may sound simple and straight forward, being caught in such a relationship rarely is.
+When one partner is driven by a need for connection and the other a need for distance, a push pull relationship takes hold.
+While this explanation may sound simple and straightforward, being caught in such a relationship rarely is.

 That’s because this push pull behavior between two romantic partners is often driven by a host of underlying issues.
-Ranging from problematic attachments styles to fear of intimacy on part of one and fear of abandonment on the other, low self-esteem, among others.
+Ranging from problematic attachment styles to fear of intimacy on one side, and fear of abandonment, low self-esteem, etc. on the other.
 So, you can see how this hot and cold, close and distant dance can take a toll on the minds of those caught in this toxic relationship dynamic.

 What Is A Push Pull Relationship?